erik-flakelink/Mr-RDEV/README.md

 Hi!
-My name is Erik P, and
+My name is Erik, and
 I'm 15, live in the United States, code in some cool languages, and I know how to make a GUI [Python].

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=EriktheRDev&layout=compact&theme=radical)](https://github.com/anuraghazra/github-readme-stats)